The-OpenROAD-Project/OpenLane/README.md

 3. **Placement**
     1. `RePLace` - Performs global placement
     2. `Resizer` - Performs optional optimizations on the design
+    3. `OpenPhySyn` - Performs timing optimizations on the design
-    3. `OpenDP` - Perfroms detailed placement to legalize the globally placed components
+    4. `OpenDP` - Perfroms detailed placement to legalize the globally placed components
 4. **CTS**
     1. `TritonCTS` - Synthesizes the clock distribution network (the clock tree)
 5. **Routing** *